SS Rohilla

 Rohilla was a passenger steamer of the British India Steam Navigation Company which was built for service between the UK and India, and as a troopship.
-After becoming a hospital ship in the First World War, she ran aground in October 1914, near Whitby, and then salvaged out of the water by James Weatherill.
-The wreck resulted in the loss of 83 lives.
+After becoming a hospital ship in the First World War, she ran aground in October 1914, near Whitby, resulting in the loss of 83 lives.

 History

 Rohilla was ordered in 1905 by the British India Steam Navigation Company (BI) from Harland & Wolff of Belfast, at the same time as sister ship from William Denny & Bros at Dumbarton.
 They differed mainly in their engines: Rewa was triple-screw with steam turbines, while Rohilla had a pair of quadruple expansion steam engines, also made by Harland & Wolff, and twin screws.
 Rohillas engines totalled 8000 ihp, producing 16.6 kn on sea trials.
 Although ordered for the London to Calcutta service, increased competition prompted BI to design the two sisters to be suitable also as troopships.

 The ship was named Rohilla in honour of the Rohillas, Pashtun highlanders who lived in Rohilkhand, east of Delhi, in the modern Indian state of Uttar Pradesh.

 After entering service, the sisters were soon taken up for trooping, in 1908 for Rohilla as 'Troopship No.6'.
 Two years later they were the first BI ships to have wireless telegraphy installed, and were both hired in that year for the Coronation Fleet Review, carrying members of the House of Lords (Rewa) and House of Commons (Rohilla).